ryandeussing/jimhopper/_consequences-of-abuse/guilt.md

 Of course, no matter how normal it is, it’s a lot to deal with.
 I understand.

 I certainly don’t want you to feel guilty about feeling too much guilt!
-But I'm also not saying that you might not be right to feel _some_ guilt about _some_ things you’ve done or not done (again, some guilt is healthy).
+But I'm also not saying that you might not be right to feel *some* guilt about *some* things you’ve done or not done (again, some guilt is healthy).

 I'm just pointing out something you probably already know, or are starting to suspect: sometimes you feel guilty about things that, as a child or teenager, you were unable to understand or control under the circumstances, and that you know were not really your fault or responsibility.

 If this sounds like you, maybe you already see much of your guilt as ‘irrational.’
 But as you may also have discovered by now, knowing it’s irrational in some way does not mean it just goes away.
 Or that it stops making you feel really bad.

+> You can learn to stop beating up on yourself.

 Furthermore, such extreme and ‘irrational’ guilt may not be limited to how you feel about those harmful unwanted or abusive childhood experiences.
-You may be feeling overly guilty about _all kinds of things_ in your life.
+You may be feeling overly guilty about *all kinds of things* in your life.
 Every day you may be coming up with more reasons to feel really guilty.
 Again, if this sounds like you, you are definitely not alone.

 ## Sources of Extreme Guilt